Adopted daughter of Philippine movie royalty aims for presidency

 Some prominent politicians joined the crowd chanting her name to the strains of a jingle from her late father’s campaign.

-Poe promised to fight graft, boost spending on infrastructure, cut taxes and power tariffs, modernize farming and help overseas workers.
+Poe promised to fight graft, boost spending on infrastructure, cut taxes and power tariffs, modernise farming and help overseas workers.

 “The West Philippine Sea is ours and it is just right that we defend it using peaceful and legal means,” she said, pushing for a strong military and coastguard “so that we will not be bullied by other countries”.

-Her remarks referred to a dispute the Philippines has with neighbor China over territorial claims in parts of the South China Sea, including some areas of the Spratly Islands.
+Her remarks referred to a dispute the Philippines has with neighbour China over territorial claims in parts of the South China Sea, including some areas of the Spratly Islands.

 The Philippines has taken its case to the Permanent Court of Arbitration in the Hague, but China has declined to take part.